dwinchell/arc-experiment/README.md

 10. Figure out *IF* and why ARC default SA needs privileged SCC and if there's a way to make it not need that.
 (Added it, didn't fix, added runner scc, worked, didn't go back and test w/out controllser SCC ... but probably do need it since it's mentioned in the docs)
 11. Figureout why runner namespace default AE needs privileged SCC and if there's a way to make it not need that
 12. Pin version of base image in RunnerDeployment (no :latest)
+13. Uncomment the volumes and volumeMounts in the RunnerDeployment and troubleshoot why they failed to attach correctly.
+Possibly some nuance with the azure files storage class.

 # Troubleshooting
 If you get the error below, it's because an SA (controller or runner, probably default in taht namespace), needs privileged SCC.
 Fix with commands below (and then find a way to not have to do this)